robertschnitman/diagnoser/README.md

 The functions **fitres()** and **fitresdf()** will look similar to those who have used augment() from tidyverse's broom.

-The former creates a matrix of the fitted values, residuals, and residuals as a proportion (percent) of the actual dependent variable values based on an OLS model or GLM.
-The latter *merges* these items as columns to a specified dataset.
+The former creates a matrix of the fitted values, residuals, and residuals as a proportion (percent) based on the actual dependent variable's values.
+The latter produces a data frame from *merging* the fitted values and residual variables as columns to a specified dataset.
 If there are any rows with missing values in the original data frame, then they will be moved to the bottom of the new one.

 ### fitres()